uharston/video-challenge/README.md

 ## Conclusion

-I have done projects with little guardrails before so I really appreciated the well organized project in light of it being in plain Javascript.
+I have done projects with little guardrails before so I appreciated the well-organized project in light of it being in plain Javascript.
 It speaks well of good design thinking.
-I strived to follow the same design pattern by making the code self documenting.
+I strived to follow the same design pattern by making the code self-documenting.

-I was very interesting getting to work with the Wistia Javascript Player API for the first time.
+It was very interesting getting to work with the Wistia Javascript Player API for the first time.
 I had to read a bit to understand the intended functionality of the Player API as well as the Embed Links.
-In the end, the '_all' matcher proved to be a very useful way to create a predicatable video experience.
+In the end, the '_all' matcher proved to be a very useful way to create a predictable video experience.

 It is quite simple to plug in a backend of any language to start collecting basic metrics on media items.
-I would like to have the opportunity in the future to have a more fullsome developer experience of what the Wistia API is capable of in regards creating vorality for company brands.
+I would like to have the opportunity in the future to have a more fulsome developer experience of what the Wistia API is capable of in regards to creating virality for company brands.